 At first, it didn't seem like Harry had heard.
 But then Hedwig, who seemed to have understood what Ronnie was trying to do, turned her head towards the boy and screeched several times.
 With the third screech, Harry opened his eyes.

 For a few seconds, it didn't look like he knew where he was.
 Then, he must have heard the knocking on the window, because he looked straight at her, and his green eyes widened in surprise.
 He reached out to grab his glasses from his bedside table, put them on and blinked several times, as if he couldn't believe what he was seeing.

 "Hi, Harry!" said Ronnie, trying to smile.

 Five seconds later, he was up by the window, pushing it up so they could talk through the bars.
 "Ronnie," he said.
-"Ronnie, how did you -?
-What the -?"
-He'd seen the flying car.
+"Ronnie, how did you —?
+What the —?"
+He'd noticed that she was in a flying car.